joel-st/postr-for-nostr/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Fix issue: Postr for Nostr window URL is wrong when WordPress is installed in subdirectory.

 = 1.0.1 =
-* Compatibility ckeck.
+* Compatibility check.
 Adapt internationalization improvements in 6.7 – load textdomain on `init` and fix `get_plugin_data`.

 = 1.0.0 =
 * Initial version.